ibm-cloud-docs/watsonxdata/setup_vpe.md

 1. Log in to the {{site.data.keyword.lakehouse_short}} console.
 1. From the navigation menu, select **Configurations**.
 1. Click the **Virtual private endpoints** tile.
 The **Virtual private endpoints** page opens.
-1. Configure the following network endpoints:
+You can configure the following network endpoints:
     * Public endpoints - Enabled by default
     * Private endpoints - Disabled by default

-   Public endpoints can be disabled after you enable the Private endpoints and refresh the engines and services.
-Private endpoints cannot be disabled after it is enabled.
+1. To enable private endpoints for your deployment, click **Private endpoints** and refresh the engines and services.
+   You cannot disable the private endpoints after it is enabled.
    {: note}

+1. To disable the public endpoints, click **Public endpoints**.
+   You can disable the public endpoints only after you enable the private endpoints and refresh the engines and services.
+   {: note}

+## Result
+{: #setup_vpe_res}

+The **Virtual Private Endpoint** is displayed in the **Private endpoints** table when you successfully enable the private endpoints for your deployment.

+## What to do next
+{: #setup_vpe_next}

+You can create a Virtual private endpoint gateway to connect to a {{site.data.keyword.lakehouse_short}} instance.
+For more information see [Creating VPE gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway).